Misterblue/misterblue.github.io/_posts/2016-07-11-some-vr-technologies.md

 The software seems to be built for Windows and Mac.
 OSVR is maintained by Sensics and Razer.

+### JanusVR

+[JanusVR] is an attempt to build a 3D browser for the web.
+Their description is:
+"JanusVR is a collaborative web browser for Virtual Reality, where links are portals and pages are rooms.
+The platform is written in C++ with the OpenGL, OpenAL and Qt libraries.".

+The principle innovation seems to be their integration with existing web pages.
+You can display web pages, navigate the 2D and 3D works through links, and enhance existing web pages so that they display 3D when viewed by the JanusVR viewer.
+This latter feature includes a definition of an embeddable XML scene description language.
+Haven't looked to see if it has any relation to the [XML3D] definition.

 [Portland Virtual Reality Meetup]: http://www.meetup.com/Portland-Virtual-Reality-Meetup/events/231253911/
 [AFrame]: http://aframe.io/
 [WebVR]: http://webvr.info